Relaxing Bath Salts

 Essential oils like lavender, rose, sandalwood, and cedarwood promote feelings of contentment and may even help you fall asleep faster at night.

-Here are some suggestions of essential oil combinations to use for your homemade bath salts.
+Here are some suggestions of essential oil blends for you to use in this homemade bath salts recipe.

-• lavender – When in doubt, you can’t go wrong with plain lavender.
+• lavender essential oil – When in doubt, you can’t go wrong with plain lavender.

 • 4 drops lavender, 4 drops frankincense, and 4 drops orange